 In terms of connections, it offers phono input sockets for its MM cartridge and Aux.
-It also includes phono input/output sockets for 2 tapes, DIN input/output socket for tape, jack for a microphone, terminals for 2 pairs of loudspeakers and a jack for headphones.
+It also includes phono input/output sockets for 2 tapes, DIN input/output socket for tape, a jack for a microphone, terminals for 2 pairs of loudspeakers, and a jack for headphones.

 - Two tape in/outputs